 Regular Meals: For ensuring consistent intake of nutrients, especially for vulnerable groups.

-Management of Health Conditions: Anemia can be caused by chronic diseases such as arthritis, chronic liver disease, and so forth.medical news today
+Management of Health Conditions: Anaemia can be caused by chronic diseases such as arthritis, chronic liver disease, and so forth.

-When anemia is untreated, such complications can develop, including:
+When anaemia is untreated, such complications can develop, including:

 Chronic Fatigue and Weakness: Impacting daily activities and quality of life